A science fiction cantata for narrator, mezzo-soprano, electronic instruments, and images

 She happened to be organising the International Conference on science fiction in Thessaloniki, and her proposal to me to think of something for the opening ceremony provided the framework that “pulled through” all the above into one piece of work, Ars Moriendi.

-Using the length of a short story, I only included the basic features I considered necessary to underpin the basis of my idea.
+Answer 2: Using the frame of a short story, I only included the basic features I considered necessary to underpin the basis of my idea.
 My objective was to excite the readers’ imagination rather than describe something, while exploiting the trick of the special use of language.

 For example the “strong climate” might mean anything: acid rain, wind, storms, etc. The same goes with the multitude of arms, noses, everyday news transmitted through thought, machinery that turns sound into memory, the black sky, all these elements can be combined in the manner each one of us would like to combine them in by using their imagination.